 That means that for every $1 in revenue the company had $0.82 left to spend on developing new products, sales and marketing, and general administrative overhead.
 Significantly up from the last quarter, Palantir's excellent gross margin allows it to fund large investments in product and sales during periods of rapid growth and achieve profitability when reaching maturity.

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
 Palantir's free cash flow came in at $296.3 million in Q4, up 291% year on year.

 Palantir has generated $480.9 million in free cash flow over the last 12 months, an impressive 22.6% of revenue.
 This high FCF margin stems from its asset-lite business model and strong competitive positioning, giving it the option to return capital to shareholders or reinvest in its business while maintaining a cash cushion.

 Is Now The Time?

 When considering an investment in Palantir, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.

-Palantir's price to sales ratio based on the next 12 months of 17.0x indicates that the market is certainly optimistic about its growth prospects.
+Palantir's price to sales ratio based on the next 12 months of 13.8x indicates that the market is definitely optimistic about its growth prospects.
 But looking at the tech landscape today, Palantir's qualities stand out and we still like it at this price.